ltenconi/calculator-api/README.md

 # calculator-api

-Coding exercise:

-Using Java, implement a simple calculator web service that caches the results of its computations, with endpoints in a format similar to the following:
+This API is a simple calculator web service implemented using Java.
+It caches the results of its computations, with endpoints in a format similar to the following:

 - /add/{a}/{b}/{c}
 - /subtract/{a}/{b}/{c}